 The credential provider may require that the credential only be useable if the public area is a valid object on the same TPM as the "EK."
-To ensure this, the credential provider encrypts the credential and then "wraps" the credential encryption key with the public key of the "EK."
+To ensure this, the credential provider encrypts a challenge and then "wraps" the challenge encryption key with the public key of the "EK."